rgllm/awesome-portugal-data/README.md

 # What is it?

 🇬🇧 **awesome-portugal-data** is a curated list of portuguese datasets.
-All contributions are very welcome.
+All contributions are welcome.

 🇵🇹 **awesome-portugal-data** é uma lista de repositórios de dados abertos em Portugal.
-Qualquer contribuição é muito bem-vinda.
+Qualquer contribuição é bem-vinda.

 # Contents